Freedom of Information

 Data Protection Act

-The Data Protection Acts (1998 and 2003) relates to information that the Probation Service hold about individuals.
+The Data Protection Act (2018) relates to information that the Probation Service hold about individuals.
 It governs the type of information that we can hold and who we can disclose it to.
 In general we must make sure that the information that we hold is relevant, accurate and up to date; held only for the reasons that it's collected; and not kept for longer than necessary and not excessive.

 Requests for Information from the Probation Service